Fallenstedt/google-takeout-sucks/README.md

 # Download google takeout photos

 Google Takeout allows you to generate zip files of your google data.
-The problem is that it will generate hundreds of zip files of you data, all with this information loosely connected
+The problem is that it will generate hundreds of zip files of your data, all with this information loosely connected

 I made this script to download all of my google photos so I can back it up onto a harddrive

-Before you begin, export all of your google photos to google drive.
+Before you begin, export all of your google photos to google drive using [Google Takeout](https://takeout.google.com/settings/takeout/custom/photos)

 ### Setup